briancappello/flask-unchained/README.md

 ## The better way to build large Flask applications.

 Flask Unchained is an extension that implements the Application Factory Pattern.
 It provides a standardized (by convention) way to organize "bundles" of code, such that they become easily distributable, reusable, and customizable across multiple independent Flask Unchained projects (similar to Django's "apps", with an architecture inspired by [Symfony](https://symfony.com/)).
-The ultimate goal is to provide an integrated, optional-batteries-included web application framework built on top of Flask.
+The ultimate goal is to provide a fully integrated, optional-batteries-included web application framework built on top of Flask.

 ## Useful Links